emilyashley/emilyashley.github.io/_posts/2016-03-03-til-logical-tricks.markdown

     callback(item);
 }
 ```
-But which value can we expect to return from a chain?
-Let's dig a little deeper; logical operators return their _last touched_ operand.
-That's either the expression that terminated the evaluation, or the last expression in the evaluation chain.
-To anticipate and employ this behavior, we must understand how logical evaluation differs between && and ||.
+That's cool and all, but which value can we expect to return from a chain?
+Let us dig a little deeper.
+Logical operators return their _last touched_ operand and use a process called logical short-circuiting to prevent unecessary evaluation.
+To do this, the second operand is evaluated *only* when the result is not fully determined by the first operand.
+Our operators will either return the expression that terminated the evaluation, or the last expression in the evaluation chain.
+To anticipate and employ this behavior, we must understand how logical evaluation differs between `&&` and `||`.

 # &&